 Hmmm.
 Don’t get me wrong – I do understand life and cost is a factor, and I am a proponent of smart personal financial management.
 However, I did feel that I HAD lost time and progress as a teacher in those couple of missed year.
 Since that conversation, I’ve gone to at least one annually.

 There are numerous conferences available both online and live.
-It’s incredible the world we’re in today that we can can a wealth of knowledge without so much as moving a foot out the door.
+It’s incredible the world we’re in today that we can obtain a wealth of knowledge without so much as moving a foot out the door.